f20260173-crypto/Induction-task-/README.md

 ### STORM

-The storm state is triggered when the light sensor reading falls below half of its range.
+The storm state is triggered when the light sensor reading falls below half of the maximum(which is 511 of max 1023) I used the analog pin to take the sensor values. even added I led to blink when the ship was in storm.

-While in STORM, the LED blinks.

-If the storm ends before five seconds, the ship returns to OPEN SEA.
+And also added a variable which counted the time in storm
 ### CHARYBDIS

 The CHARYBDIS state is triggered when the ultrasonic sensor detects an object closer than 100 cm.

-While in CHARYBDIS, the buzzer sounds.

-If the ship moves away before five seconds, it returns to OPEN SEA.
+Used the last two pins of the ardunio in analog pins which are used for standard analog communication.
+Also connected a buzzer to make sound when the ship is near Charybdis.

 ### WRECKED